ironsheep/P2-mult-servo-exerciser/README.md

 - [The rotary Encoder object](./RotaryEnc.md) - Reusable object for reading rotary encoder with push button
 - [The TIMI Interface object](./TIMI.md) - Reusable object for driving all of the TIMI Displays
 - [The TIMI-130 Datasheet](./Docs/TIMI-130_Datasheet_REV1.0.pdf)
+- [Testing Eyes](./Unit2UnderTest.md) - the 2nd device i exercized with this project

 ## Exerciser with OLED display and Rotary Encoder for control